Undergraduate Student Forms

 - Your full name, student number, course number, and the term in which you wish to retake the course;

-- An honest account of why you failed or withdrew from the course twice before;
+- An honest account of why you failed the course twice before;

 - What you have done to prepare to take this course again (e.g. sought assistance from the Learning Hub);